Saturday Supercade: Rebroadcast and home video

 The Space Ace segments from the show occasionally appeared as filler in between shows on Boomerang and Toonami.

-The series has become considered partially lost in recent years due to a lack of rereleases and rebroadcasts.
-In 2010, Warner Archive announced via their Facebook page that Saturday Supercade would be released through their made-on-demand DVD program, but some segments may be cut due to rights issues.
-As of 2025, no further information has been released.
+The series has become considered partially lost in recent years due to a lack of reruns from rights issues between the various owners of the video game characters and the production company, as of 1996 is part of Warner Bros.
+Animation.
+In 2010, Warner Bros.
+Home Entertainment, who owns home distribution rights to Ruby-Spears programs, announced via their Facebook page that Saturday Supercade would be released through their Warner Archive Collection label, which had not materialized as of 2026.

-In November 2015, Sony Pictures Home Entertainment released The Best of Q*Bert on DVD in Region 1.
+In November 2015, Sony Pictures Home Entertainment released The Best of Q*bert on DVD in Region 1; Sony Pictures owned the rights to Q*bert due to Columbia Pictures owning Gottlieb during its development.
 The two-disc collection features 17 of the 19 episodes of the series.
-This is a Manufacture-on-Demand (MOD) release, available exclusively in the US via Amazon.com and their CreateSpace MOD program.